redtexts/texts/philoren_1943_money_must_go.md

 is because ideas have changed and are ever changing.
 There is no other reason.
 And freedom!
 Yes, George, freedom of expression of opinion.
-But it has been fought for--bitterly, and against the most vicious, shameful, immoral, and iniquitious opposition; the opposition of both State and Church.
+But it has been fought for--bitterly, and against the most vicious, shameful, immoral, and iniquitous opposition; the opposition of both State and Church.

 **George**: The Church?